lililalina/drug-decision-tree/README.md

-# drug-decision-tree
-Creating decision tree to help doctors choosing medication for patients
+Drug Decision Tree

+Using Decision Trees to Support Medication Selection

 Choosing the right medication for a patient can be a complex process.
-Factors such as age, sex, blood pressure, cholesterol levels and sodium-to-potassium ratios are some example of factors which determine the decision for a treatment.
-With so many data to consider, decision-making using machine learning tools such as decision trees may come in handy.
+Factors such as age, sex, blood pressure, cholesterol levels, and sodium-to-potassium ratio play a crucial role in determining the appropriate treatment.
+With so many variables to consider, machine learning tools like decision trees can support more informed, data-driven decisions.

-In this project, I am exploring how decision trees can help doctors of pharmacists predict the most suitable drug for a patient.
+In this project, I explore how decision tree models can assist doctors and pharmacists in predicting the most suitable drug for a patient based on clinical characteristics.
-The dataset I’m working will include patient’s information : age, sex, blood pressure, cholesterol, and sodium-to-potassium ratio.

-Based on those information, the decision tree model will determine the appropriate medication from five options : Drug A, Drug B, Drug C, Drug X, or Drug Y.
-This project will also provide a visual breakdown of the decision-making process, to make it easier to interpret the reason of a specific drug is recommended for a particular patient.
+---

+Dataset

+The dataset includes the following patient attributes:

+Age

+Sex

+Blood Pressure (Low, Normal, High)

+Cholesterol (Normal, High)

+Sodium-to-Potassium Ratio

+The target variable is the recommended medication, chosen from one of the following:

+Drug A
+Drug B
+Drug C
+Drug X
+Drug Y

+---

+Objectives

+Build and train a decision tree classifier using clinical features

+Evaluate the model's performance

+Visualize the decision-making process for interpretability

+---

+Tools & Libraries

+Python

+pandas

+scikit-learn

+matplotlib / seaborn

+graphviz (for decision tree visualization)

+---

+Project Highlights

+A simple and interpretable model to support clinical decision-making

+Visual representation of the decision tree to explain treatment recommendations

+An example of applying machine learning in healthcare scenarios